MohammadDesouky/ElMenus-Assignment/README.md

    ===============================================
    Notes:
-   * The Api was needed a header of Content-Type to be Application/json which is only supposed to be needed in POST requests only, but it's seems to be removed as a condition in a request
+   * The Api needs a header of Content-Type to be Application/json which is only supposed to be needed in POST requests only, but it's seems it's removed as a condition in a request
    * There is a fast splash screen with default wait time of a half second The main activity is big a little bit due to ui handling including show/hide  errors and progress bars and views
+   * I named the app El-Menus with dash to be different from the *elmenus* app

 ## Libs: